mattiash/node-http/README.md

 Closes the server as described above.
 Returns a promise that resolves when the server has stopped listening and all persistent connections have been closed.

-### createHttpsServer

-Same as createHttpServer but for https.

 ## Example